matteyas/cmd-config/README.md

 ## macros.txt
 Macro definitions are loaded (in init.cmd) from this file.
 Note that some macros will only work if running the shell as admin.

+## (private_macros.txt)
+This is an optional file that I personally use for macros that only work on this computer.
+You can edit this one by issuing a `pm` command in a shell.

 # Setup CMD Environment (macros etc.)
-1. clone into some path *without spaces*.
+1. clone into some path *without spaces* (might be fixed in future versions)
-2. start admin cmd.
+2. run cmd *as admin*
 3. cd into "clone_path\cmd-config"
 4. run setup_cmd_autostart.cmd
 5. start a new cmd.exe